“Master of Classical Greek Sculpture: Scopas and Boston”

 “New Light on Women's Roles in the Ancient Synagogues of the Roman Empire”

-Text of the 1990 lecture by Marisa de Spagnolis, Director of the Office of Excavations of Nocera and Sarno, Italy
+Text of 1990 ICS Founders' Lecture by Dr. Marisa de Spagnolis, Director of the Office of Excavations of Nocera and Sarno, Italy and ICS Honorary Director